-The course employs hands-on activities and practical examples to understand, build and test machine learning techniques.
-There will be a broad introduction to the key learning methods, including regression, classification, clustering and recommender systems.
-The learning theory is covered with an emphasis on its practical uses.
+Through hands-on activities you will begin to understand, build, and test machine learning techniques.
+You will receive a broad introduction to the key learning methods, including regression, classification, clustering, and recommender systems.
 The focus is not on individual algorithms but rather the ideas that make them work.
-The course reviews the steps involved in building predictive models, including data collection, feature selection, algorithms and evaluation.
-You will learn how to fine tune the performance of these models, and plan for practical implementation issues.
-Important topics will be demonstrated using real-world applications and case studies.

-Skills Needed: Some programming experience is recommended.
-R will be used in class examples, and Python experience can be helpful.
+Skills Needed: Skills Needed: Basic programming experience is recommended.
+Python/R experience can be helpful.
 Basic knowledge of probability and statistics is required.
-Prior machine learning knowledge is recommended but not required.